natalia-sampaio/injective-blog/README.md

 ### Challenges & Lessons Learned

--   **Nuxt UI felt like overkill** – A more modular component library could have been a better fit.
 -   **Netlify deployment required tweaking** – Setting the publish directory to `dist` was necessary for a successful build.